 I also study the factors influencing bird-building collisions in Southeast Asia, and am interested in exploring the ecological and co-evolutionary interactions between birds and other taxa, especially between birds and their ectoparasites.

-I am currently a PhD student with the Andersen Lab at the University of New Mexico and the Museum of Southwestern Biology.
+I am currently a PhD candidate with the Andersen Lab at the University of New Mexico and the Museum of Southwestern Biology.

 Download my curriculum vitae.

 BSc (Hons) in Life Sciences, specialisation in Environmental Biology, 2015